Detail Page

 • World Religions/God, Media, and Culture - 163

-This course would examine the presence of religious themes and images in books, cinema, various forms of media, popular culture, the arts and technology.
-Students would then analyze the religious meaning within these forms to assess the degree to which the message is consistent with the teachings of Catholicism.
+The second semester will examine the presence of religious themes and images in books, movies, various forms of media, popular culture, the arts, and technology.
+Students will analyze the religious meaning to assess the degree of which the message is consistent with the teachings of Catholicism.

 Faculty